abdehassko/ISMOSHARE-Application-de-gestion-de-ressources-pedagogiques/README.md

 "# ISMOSHARE-Application-de-gestion-de-ressources-pedagogiques"
+"# you can access to the platforme now : https://ismotetouan.infinityfree.me/"
+## email : direction@ismo.ma
+## password : 1212

+## 🚀 Features
 # ISMOSHARE

 ISMOSHARE is a **PHP-based academic resource sharing platform** that allows users to upload, browse,comment, and download educational resources with role-based access and download tracking.